It is art that makes life, makes interest, makes importance… and I know of no substitute whatever for the force and beauty of its process.

 Meaning

-“It is art that makes life, makes interest, makes importance… and I know of no substitute whatever for the force and beauty of its process.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.
+The message behind “It is art that makes life, makes interest, makes importance… and I know of no substitute whatever for the force and beauty of its process.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme